pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         :return bytes: The message digest as bytes.

-    .. method:: verify(sig)
+    .. method:: verify(digest)

-        Finalize the current context and securely compare digest to sig.
+        Finalize the current context and securely compare that digest to ``digest``.

+        :param bytes digest: Received hash digest
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`
-        :raises cryptography.exceptions.InvalidSignature: If sig does not match digest
+        :raises cryptography.exceptions.InvalidSignature: If hash digest does not match digest

 .. _cryptographic-hash-algorithms: